-The nine members of the Kalapa Council, the highest leadership body in the Shambhala Buddhist community, stepped down today following allegations of sexual assault and clergy sexual misconduct against the community’s leader, Sakyong Mipham Rinpoche.
+The nine members of the Kalapa Council, the highest leadership body in the Shambhala Buddhist community, stepped down on July 6 following allegations of sexual assault and clergy sexual misconduct against the community’s leader, Sakyong Mipham Rinpoche.

 Stating that the resignations will begin “a healing process for our community,” the Kalapa Council writes, “We recognize that parts of our system are broken, and need to dissolve in order to make room for real change.”